18F/handbook/docs/03-policies/security.md

 CivicActions IT services provide a number of general user accounts.
 This includes:

-* CivicActions Google Apps (Gmail, Hangouts, Docs, Drive, etc.)
+* CivicActions GSuite Google Apps (Gmail, Hangouts, Docs, Drive, etc.)
 * Web based collaboration accounts such as
     * Our home site
     * Intranet (internal team collaboration)